 Noted anti-Semite and major supporter of the HUAC witch trials, Ward Bond is fantastic in this film.
 Of course, that sucks because I don’t want to like him.
 It’s like finding out a favorite musician is a terrible person (cough, Michael Jackson).
 Oscar-nominated writer Josh Olsen once said “Love the work, not the jerk.”
 His off-screen awfulness aside, he dominates the film, leaving most of the other actors in the dust.
 This makes sense since Bond had been a supporting player in some of the greatest films ever made, such as The Searchers, The Maltese Falcon, It Happened One Night, and Gone With The Wind, along with his career-saving part on Wagon Train and his role in the revisionist Western Johnny Guitar.
 B-pictures were often the place to see character actors play much larger roles.
 Hymer and Fix play his loyal henchmen and they also share small but significant credits in films like Destry Rides Again and Meet John Doe for Hymer and The Bad Seed, To Kill a Mockingbird, and Night of the Lepus for Fix.

 There’s a bitter irony to the scenes between Ward Bond and Dorothy Tree since she was eventually part of the Hollywood Blacklist so vehemently supported by her co-star.
-Although she’d worked consistently prior to 1939, she, along with fellow DOA cast members Felix Basch, Watson, Frederick Giermann, would briefly be in high demand for propaganda pictures like Confessions, Nazi Agent, Appointment in Berlin, The Boy from Stalingrad, Paris Underground, and The Strange Death of Adolf Hitler.
+Although she’d worked consistently prior to 1939, she, along with fellow DOA cast members Felix Basch, Bob Watson, Frederick Giermann, would briefly be in high demand for propaganda pictures like Confessions, Nazi Agent, Appointment in Berlin, The Boy from Stalingrad, Paris Underground, and The Strange Death of Adolf Hitler.

 The movie is a clumsy rallying cry against a monstrous and evil force.
-The speeches are way too on-the nose, but it’s so entertainingly silly that it can shrugged or laughed off.
-Subtlety is not one of Hitler - - Dead or Alive’s virtues, but it does use the power of the medium to present ideas in a ham-fisted but inspired fashion.
+The speeches are way too on-the nose, but it’s so entertainingly silly that it can be shrugged or laughed off.
+Subtlety is not one of Hitler - - Dead or Alive’s virtues, but it does use the power of the medium to present ideas in a ham-fisted, but inspired fashion.